5 Mistakes People Make When Choosing a Domain Name

 There are a number of databases you can check to look for trademarks, such as Trademark247.com.

 4. The domain name uses a country code domain that isn’t global.

 Have you seen a domain name that ends in .tv, .co or .io?
-These two letter domains are what’s called country code domain names, and each one is assigned to a country. .Tv is for Tuvalu, .Co is for Colombia and .Io is for British Indian Ocean Territory.
+These two-letter domains are what’s called country-code domain names, and each one is assigned to a country. .Tv TLD is for Tuvalu, .Co domain extension is for Colombia and .Io domain names are for British Indian Ocean Territory.

 Because these domain names have been adopted by many websites that aren’t specific to these countries, Google treats them the same as generic domains like .com when it comes to figuring out the location a site targets.

 Google treats other country code domains, such as .uk for the United Kingdom, as geographic indicators.
 So unless your site targets people in the United Kingdom, you probably shouldn’t use a .uk domain.

 There’s a lot of slang out there these days, and even the cool kids can’t always keep up.